pmerrill/PHP-JS-REST-API-Framework/README.md

 **[app.js](https://github.com/pmerrill/infosec/blob/master/webroot/app.js)**

 - UI controller. <br/>
-- Handles API calls and generates the UI based on the response. <br/>
+- Handles API calls and generates the UI based on what's in the endpoint's response. <br/>
 - API calls can be made in 2 ways. <br/>
   - Through the click of a UI element with a **submit** ID. ```<button id="submit">```<br/>
   - When the page loads.
 Add **```onload="app.call()```"** to the ```<body>``` tag. <br/>
 	  - See [/reusability-examples/trivia.php](https://github.com/pmerrill/infosec/blob/master/webroot/reusability-examples/trivia.php). <br/>
 	  - ```<body onload="app.call()">```
-- Relies on **[source.js](https://github.com/pmerrill/infosec/blob/master/webroot/source.js)** for API-specific definitions such as endpoint to hit, parameters to use, and rules for building the UI. <br/>
+- Relies on **[source.js](https://github.com/pmerrill/infosec/blob/master/webroot/source.js)** for API-specific definitions such as the API endpoint, parameters to use, and rules for building the UI. <br/>

 <a name="documentation-app-js-ready"></a>
 ```javascript